j19sch/j19sch.github.io/posts/2023/20231105-a-good-tester-is-all-over-the-place.md

 *--> they need to adjust their stance as they do so.
 As they engage with different parts of software development, they have to choose to*
 *--> The different ~~stances~~ of a tester*

+---

-# Three axes to position yourself on --> 'position' is too static
+# Three axes to move around on (to position yourself on -> too static)

+The three axes a tester will move around on, are:
+- do testing themselves or support testing by others
+- be embedded in a team or be part of a separate team
+- do their job or improve the system

-While I'm most interested in the dynamic aspect of these axes, there is a static aspect too.
+While I'll be focusing in this post on the dynamic aspect of these axes, there is a static aspect to them.
 The job you got hired to do, gives you a kind of 'neutral' position on these axes.
 For example, when I was a [quality engineer](link://slug/im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that), I was expected to support testing by others, while embedded in two teams, and to do my job.
 To be effective though, I did have to do testing myself, team up with the other quality engineers, and improve the system.
-That dynamic, this continuous movement along these three axes, is in my opinion essential be effective as a tester.
+That dynamic, this continuous movement along these three axes, is in my experience essential be effective as a tester.

 *--> And this continuous movement is not a balancing act.
 It's not about finding a spot that's dynamically stable for each of these three axes.
 It's deciding - often multiple times a day - where to position yourself on those three axes, depending on the people you're working with, the activity you're engaging in, and the goal(s) of that activity.*